 The table below shows the estimated incremental payments or benefits that would be made to the NEOs in the event of different termination events.
-Amounts have been calculated as if the termination had occurred on December 29, 2017 and assuming performance at target.
+Amounts have been calculated as if the termination events had occurred on December 24, 2020 and assuming performance at target for the PSUs.
 All values are reported in Canadian dollars.